 Each train is spacious and can accommodate up to 600 people.
 Those riding bicycles can board the train any time of the day.
 There is a designated area for bicycles at the front of the first car.

-Did you notice how each seat has a plastic stand so that teenagers can finally put their feet on without feeling guilty to stain the seat?
+Did you notice how each seat has a plastic stand so that teenagers can finally put their feet on without feeling guilty about staining the seat?

 All stations and trains are wheelchair accessible.